Healthy Homes Assessment Kelson

 Insulation Kelson

-• Zone 2 – all of the North Island except Taupo and the Central Plateau – ceiling R 2.9 and underfloor R 1.3
+• Zone 2 – The rest of North Island except Taupo and the Central Plateau – ceiling R 2.9 and underfloor R 1.3

-• Zone 3 Zone 3 North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3, underfloor R 1.3
+• Zone 3 - North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 below floor R 1.3

 Kelson Moisture Ingress & Drainage

-Check out the complete details of The Healthy Homes moisture ingress and drainage standard.
+Learn more about the Healthy Homes moisture ingress and drainage quality.

 moisture ingress and drainage inspection